Sachuest Point National Wildlife Refuge – Nature, Scenic views, & Serenity

 A few views of the Ocean View Loop path…

-Sachueast Point National Wildlife Refuge is a great place to get away from the crowds for those looking for a relaxing, peaceful, nature experience.
-This trail is a great way to get some exercise in while also taking great photographs and enjoying wildlife viewing and coastal views.
+Sachueast Point National Wildlife Refuge is a great place to get away from the crowds, especially for those looking for a relaxing, peaceful, nature experience.
+If you are looking to escape the summer crows in Newport, a walk at Sachuest is an ideal escape.
+Hiking the Ocean View Loop is a great way to get some exercise in while also taking great photographs and enjoying wildlife and bird watching.
 Highly recommended!

 Address: 769 Sachuest Point Road Middletown, Rhode Island 02842